-Officers may show portions of BWC Data to witnesses as necessary for purposes of investigation as allowed by Minnesota Statutes section 13.82, subdivision 15 which states data may be shown to:
+Officers may show portions of BWC data to witnesses as necessary for purposes of furthering an investigation as allowed by Minnesota Statute 13.82, subdivision 15 The Chief of Police may authorize release under the same section to:

-- 1) Aid the law enforcement process.

-- 2) Promote public safety.

-- 3) Dispel widespread rumor or unrest.
+- 1) Promote public safety. - 2) Dispel widespread rumor or unrest.

-SECTION 22.
+SECTION 23.
 COPYING OF BWC DATA

-Copies of BWC data must be requested through the video management unit.
+Copies of BWC data must be requested through the Video Management Unit.
 Employees shall not copy or record BWC data with smart phones, video cameras, or by any other means.

-SECTION 23.
+SECTION 24.
 PROTECTION OF BWC DATA / AUDIT